 Described as “our greatest living composer” by The New York Times, Steve Reich is one of the most important and influential musicians of the contemporary era.
-His works have helped to define an entire genre of classical music called minimalism, and although Reich is now well into his seventies he continues to compose a large amount of music every year.
+His works have helped to define an entire genre of classical music called minimalism and, although Reich is now into his eighties, he continues to compose a large amount of music every year.

 Before he earned enough money to make a living from composing music full-time, Steve Reich worked as a taxi driver and a social worker.